Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 The best way to understand a system is to understand its history, its core properties, and how it behaves.

-Regarding the history of AI, one would think, from the tech hype machine, that AI sprung from the head of OpenAI.
-This is definitely not the case, just as the debate regarding who invented the internet flared up due to a statement by former Senator and Vice President Al Gore.* Real answer in both cases: many people were involved over the course of many years, with incremental changes as with any digital system, some more notable than others.
+Regarding the history of AI, one would think, given the tech hype machine, that AI sprung from the head of OpenAI.
+This is definitely not the case, just as the debate regarding who invented the internet flared up due to a statement by former Senator and Vice President Al Gore.* The correct answer in both cases: many people were involved over the course of many years, with incremental changes as with any digital system, some more notable than others.

 *Often misquoted as “I invented the internet,” Gore said, “During my service in the United States Congress, I took the initiative in creating the Internet” meaning writing and supporting legislation that opened up ARPANET to broader, commercial use and privatization of internet backbones.